What this article covers:

 - From there you’ll see only the tasks assigned to the managers you want to follow

-- Feel free to add filters and finally click on the menu icon and add this filtered view to your Dashboard.
+- Feel free to add rules and finally click on the menu icon and add this filtered view to your Dashboard.

 6) Set up the Overdue widget and the Launch view

 For these ones you just have to repeat the steps above.
-Go under Filter > Tasks to do > Overdue for the Overdue widget.
+Go under Rules > Tasks to do > Overdue for the Overdue widget.

-For the Launch widget it’s even simpler.
-If you want to follow every task, there's no need to apply filters.
+For the Launch widget, it’s even simpler.
+If you want to follow every task, there's no need to apply rules.
 Just click on the menu icon and add the view to your dashboard.